Bullying at school

 - Stay around other people: ‘If you stay with your friends, the person doing the bullying probably won’t bother you.
 Or you could stay in a busier part of the school where there are teachers’.

 - Ask other children for help: ‘Other children probably understand what you’re going through and can help you if you need it.
 People are less likely to bully if they can see that you have backup’.

 - Tell the teacher: ‘Your teacher can help you deal with the problem.
 The person doing the bullying might not even know that the teacher is helping you.
 Bullying can be hard to handle, and grown-ups are there to help’.

-You could also talk with your child about the best strategy for his situation.
+You could also talk with your child about the best strategy for the situation.
 For example, if someone is calling your child names, your child might tell the person to stop.
 But if the person doing the bullying is being physically violent, it might be best to tell a teacher.

 Supporting your child at home

-You could aim to have a time each day when you chat with your child about the good and bad parts of her day.
+You could aim to have a time each day when you chat with your child about the good and bad parts of the day.
 Rather than always asking about bullying, you can ask more general questions like ‘What was the most fun part of your day?’

 Sometimes professional support might help your child deal with bullying.
 You could talk to your GP or the school counsellor for more information.